microsoft/Purview-ADB-Lineage-Solution-Accelerator/README.md

 # Azure Databricks to Purview Lineage Connector

+This solution accelerator, together with the [OpenLineage](http://openlineage.io) project, provides a connector that will transfer lineage metadata from Spark operations in Azure Databricks to Microsoft Purview, allowing you to see a table-level lineage graph as demonstrated above.

+> **Note**
-**NOTE: In addition to this solution accelerator, Microsoft Purview is creating native models for Azure Databricks (e.g.: Notebooks, jobs, job tasks...) to integrate with Catalog experiences.
+> In addition to this solution accelerator, Microsoft Purview is creating native models for Azure Databricks (e.g.: Notebooks, jobs, job tasks...) to integrate with Catalog experiences.
 With native models in Microsoft Purview for Azure Databricks, customers will get enriched experiences in lineage such as detailed transformations.
-If you choose to use this solution accelerator in a Microsoft Purview account before the native models are released, these enriched experiences are not backward compatible.
-Please reach out to your Microsoft account representative for timeline related questions on the upcoming model enrichment for Azure Databricks in Microsoft Purview.**
+> If you choose to use this solution accelerator in a Microsoft Purview account before the native models are released, these enriched experiences are not backward compatible.

-This solution accelerator, together with the [OpenLineage](http://openlineage.io) project, provides a connector that will transfer lineage metadata from Spark operations in Azure Databricks to Microsoft Purview, allowing you to see a table-level lineage graph as demonstrated above.
+> Please reach out to your Microsoft account representative for timeline related questions on the upcoming model enrichment for Azure Databricks in Microsoft Purview.**

 ## Contents